Article content

 At one level, whichever riad you choose you will have a uniquely Moroccan experience as there simply isn’t anywhere else that offers this form of accommodation.
 Many are owned by wealthy expats who have bought the crumbling riads over recent decades and taken great effort to renovate them, adding the minimum of mod cons here and there where necessary.

-Where the differences become more apparent, especially at the higher end, is in the service, facilities and dining options.
-With this in mind, three properties in the medina stand out.
+Where the differences between riads become more apparent is in the service, facilities and dining options.
+With this in mind, four properties in the medina stand out at the luxury level.

 Villa des Orangers